Devices: Quick Look

 Each kind of device may have its own set of possible side effects.
 The long-term effects of these devices are unknown.
 Most of the symptoms end shortly after the end of each treatment session.1-4

-People in clinical trials had very few side effects from using these devices.17 Side effects included:
+People in clinical trials had few side effects from using these devices.
+The most common side effects included:17

-- Pain, irritation, or discomfort where the device was held or worn
+- Pain, irritation, or discomfort where the device was placed

 - Muscle spasms or twitching